-Once the center of the American Arts and Crafts Movement, Pasadena, California is popular for its wide array of architectural styles employed by premier architects.
-Even if you aren’t a history or architecture buff, you are certain to appreciate Pasadena’s numerous historic neighborhoods.
-Prime architectural examples include Greene and Greene’s Gamble House, and Frederick Roehrig’s Castle Green.
+Once the center of the American Arts and Crafts Movement, Pasadena, California, is popular for its wide array of architectural styles employed by premier architects.
+Even if you aren’t a history or architecture buff, you will surely appreciate Pasadena’s numerous historic neighborhoods.
+Prime architectural examples include Greene and Greene’s Gamble House and Frederick Roehrig’s Castle Green.
 Let’s take a look at popular historic Pasadena neighborhoods:

 Because of its beautiful character homes and historic neighborhoods, Pasadena real estate is highly sought after.
-The city itself is extremely walkable and boasts museums, fine restaurants, hiking trails, and an enviable rapid transit system.
-Pasadena is known for the variety of its neighborhoods, some of the most popular include:
+The city is extremely walkable and boasts museums, fine restaurants, hiking trails, and an enviable rapid transit system.

-Not quite 500 homes, this neighborhood was once a favorite campsite of California Indians.
-Later, large ranchos were created, and in 1869 Alfred B. Chapman acquired nearly 2,000 acres of the Santa Anita Rancho for the sum of $10.00 per acre.
-In the 1920’s, Jim Stewart and Ben Quigley opened a real estate office and began subdividing Chapman Woods into the homes we have today.
+With just under 500 homes, this neighborhood was once a favorite campsite of California Indians.
+Later, large ranchos were created, and in 1869 Alfred B. Chapman acquired nearly 2,000 acres of the Santa Anita Rancho for $10.00 per acre.
+In the 1920s, Jim Stewart and Ben Quigley opened a real estate office and began subdividing Chapman Woods into the homes we have today.